grinnell-cs/csc151-images/_labs/mental-models-of-computation.md

 we're asking for, grab one of the course staff (professor or mentors).

 b.
 The `csc151` library has a simple tool that permits you to trace some kinds of code.
-(It's new for 2023Fa, so there may be bugs.)
+(Warning: Ithas some bugs.)
 Let's try it.
 In DrRacket,

 i.
 Add `(require csc151/trace)` to the definitions pane.